|

 Guest

 Apple is making their presence in the gaming world felt.
+They know a gaming world exists?

 So basically they're fixing everything that droid marketed against.